 1N) are disabled.
 Both associations and compositions are allowed, so it is also possible to declare derived attributes of type query on Singleton roles.
 Associated objects and part objects will also be made available globally as roles of the Singleton instance.

 In expressions you can reference the attributes or roles of the Singleton with the following syntax:

 <SingletonClassName>.<AttributeName>.
 In the Expression editor, Singletons are listed in a list accessible from the (

 Singleton constants), from which you can select their attributes and roles.

 Singleton in the generated application #

-Once the Cloudlet is started, the system checks that the Singleton instance exists, and if it doesn’t, it creates it.
-Initially, the attributes will all have null value, and it is necessary for the user to value them in the generated application.
-For enabled views and profiles, there is a menu item that allows direct access to the Singleton Instance Form, without going through any table view.
+Once the Cloudlet is started, the system checks that the Singleton instance exists, and if it does not, it creates it.
+Initially, the attributes will all have null value, and it is necessary for the user to properly value them.

 Since the existence of the Singleton class instance is always guaranteed, the only CRUD services generated are those related to its modification, while no services are generated to create or delete it.